SIakovlev/CarND_Term1_P4/writeup_template.md

 ![alt text][image3]

 The original undistorted picture is on the left, next we see the result of application of `yellow_select(...)` only, then we add white color thresholding and picture on the right is the result of all thresholding methods combined together (via logical "or").

+The example for another image is given below:

+![alt text][image4]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.